 - Financial deprivation or control

-Coercive control can continue and change form after separation.
-See after separation.
+Coercive control can continue and change form after separation — through the courts, through the children, through finances.
+See violence after separation.

 Digital control